MAGICGrants/so-simple-theme/posts/_posts/blog/2024-02-29-2024-Scholarship-Open.md

 **Applications are due 22 July 2024.** Recipients will be announced in early August.

-Click on the button below to view the full scholarship instructions.
+Click on the link below to view the full scholarship instructions.
 If you need assistance, please contact [applications@magicgrants.org](mailto:applications@magicgrants.org).

 **[2024 Application on Google Forms](https://docs.google.com/forms/d/e/1FAIpQLSebLtxLxWATwmXR6_WqAajLw1nHmwCOmk4UGD0Nzn-8vu_YJA/viewform)**